dark0pcodes/watch_out_and_just_skip_the_packer/README.md

     For this, jus repeat the steps followed when unpacking UPX.

 ### Code Injection Packers (Proccess Injection)
+*You can practice and study some of the techniques with files "pe_injection_CyberGate.exe" or "run_pe_Remcos.exe".*
 Aside from the packers already explained, there is a special type that injects its malicious code into external processes to make its detection harder.
 The study of those packers out of the scope of this workshop by now.
 However, in case you are curious enought to study this topic by your own, I recommend you the following literature:

 * https://attack.mitre.org/techniques/T1055/